 Did you know that Vermont is known for its apples?

-226 acres of Grand Isle State Park offers boating, swimming, camping, fishing, hiking, picnicking, bicycling, wildlife watching, water sports and winter sports.
+Two hundred twenty-six acres of Grand Isle State Park offers boating, swimming, camping, fishing, hiking, picnicking, bicycling, wildlife watching, water sports, and winter sports.

 To get to Lake Champlain Islands, you can hop aboard the Local Motion Island Line Bike Ferry or drive via Sandbar State Park.